-This area is covered by Annex XI EEA on Electronic Communication, Audiovisual Services and Information Society.
+The Expert Group on Data Protection actively follows EU initiatives to protect citizens’ right to data protection in a fast-changing digital environment.
+This area is covered by Annex XI of the EEA Agreement on Electronic Communication, Audiovisual Services and Information Society.

 The protection of natural persons in relation to the processing of their personal data is a fundamental right enshrined notably in the European Convention on Human Rights and related international instruments, such as the Council of Europe’s Convention No 108.
 In its essence, this right guarantees that personal data should only – and always – be processed lawfully, fairly and in a transparent manner; be collected for specified purposes; be limited to what is necessary; be accurate; be stored for no longer than necessary; and be kept securely and confidentially.

 At the same time, the digitalisation and integration of European societies are increasing both the demand for personal data processing and the volume of cross-border data flows within the EEA and beyond.
+Societal challenges, e.g. in the areas of public health, and new technology such as Artificial Intelligence, will also influence developments in the area of data protection.
 In this context, the regulation of personal data protection at EEA level contributes to the achievement of a genuine internal market, whilst ensuring that the fundamental rights of individuals are safeguarded.
-Personal data protection has been regulated at Union level since 1995 and in the EEA since 1999, allowing the free flow of personal data within the area.
+Personal data protection has been regulated at Union level since 1995 and in the EEA since 1999, allowing for the free flow of personal data within the area.

-The EFTA Expert Group on Data Protection contributes to the development of Union policies and legislation in the field of data protection by providing expert advice and opinions to the European Commission on its proposals, or by participating in its committees, in accordance with the EEA Agreement.
-It is composed of representatives of the EEA EFTA States and meets three to four times a year.
+The Expert Group on Data Protection contributes to the development of Union policies and legislation in the field of data protection by providing expert advice to the European Commission on its proposals, or by participating in its committees, in accordance with the EEA Agreement.
+The Expert Group is composed of representatives of the EEA EFTA States and meets three to four times a year.

 In addition, the national data protection authorities of Iceland (Persónuvernd), Liechtenstein (Datenschutzstelle) and Norway (Datatilsynet) participate in the relevant EU cooperation forums for independent authorities, such as the European Data Protection Board.